Xunnamius/black-flag/docs/features.md

   // ALL OF THESE ARE OPTIONAL!
 Black Flag would still accept this file even if
   // if were completely blank

+  // Used as the command's name in help text, when parsing arguments, when
+  // replacing "$0" during string interpolation, and elsewhere.
+Usually defaults
+  // to a trimmed version of the file/directory name
+  name: 'init',

   // An array of Yargs aliases for this command.
 DO NOT include positional
   // arguments here, those go in `command` just like with vanilla Yargs
   aliases: [],

+  // Used to define positional args using Yargs's DSL.
+All command strings must
+  // begin with "$0".
+Defaults to "$0".
+This value is also used to replace
+  // "$000" during string interpolation for the usage option
+  command: '$0 [positional-arg-1] [positional-arg-2]',

+  // Used as the command's usage instructions in its own help text. "$000", if
+  // present, will be replaced by the value of the command option.
+Afterwards,
+  // "$1" and then "$0", if present, will be replaced by the description and
+  // name options.
+Defaults to "Usage: $000\n\n$1".
+Will be trimmed before being
+  // output
+  usage: 'Usage: $0 [put positional args here]\n\nThis is neat!
+Also:\n\n$1',

+  // Used as the command's description in its parent command's help text, and
+  // when replacing "$1" during string interpolation for the usage option.
+Set
+  // to false to disable the description and hide the command.
+Defaults to ""
+  description: 'initializes stuff',

+  // If true, this command will be considered deprecated.
+Defaults to false
+  deprecated: false,

   // Can be a Yargs options object or a builder function like below builder(yargs, helpOrVersionSet, argv) {
+    // ...

     // We are never forced to return anything...
     // return yargs;
     // ... but we can if we want: